woocommerce/woocommerce/readme.txt

 * Enhancement - Customer notes containing URLs now automatically converts to clickable links. #21927
 * Enhancement - Add increase and decrease stock options to bulk edit form. #22475
 * Enhancement - Allow states in zones to be searched by country name. #22339
+* Enhancement - Added registration success notices to account pages. #22650
+* Enhancement - Store notice is visible again if the notice text is changed. #22645
 * Tweak - Generalize shipping estimate text on cart page. #22467
 * Tweak - Include auto draft orders in order list filters. #22380
 * Tweak - Only include the network orders widget on the main site dashboard. #22318
 * Tweak - Only show available shipping continents when selecting shipping zone region. #22131
 * Tweak - Use Shortcode block on default WooCommerce pages. #21817
 * Tweak - Show full category hierarchy in product URLs when term IDs are not sequential. #22526
+* Tweak - Make sure account and checkout endpoints only work under account and checkout pages. #22631
 * Template - Moved the order of rememberme checkboxes for accessibility so they tab in order. #21454
 * Template - New structure for attributes template, including new `woocommerce_display_product_attributes` filter. #22480
 * Dev - Introduce `woocommerce_reviews_title` filter. #22216